Essam El Hadary: Club career

-In December 2010, after a brief stint with Zamalek SC, El Hadary moved to Sudanese club Al-Merreikh.
+In December 2010, after a brief stint with Zamalek, he played for the Cairo giants for only one season.
+In 2011, El Hadary moved to Sudanese club Al-Merreikh.
 After boycotting practices due to a pay dispute, he was loaned to Al-Ittihad Alexandria, but after a stadium riot in Port Said led to the suspension of the 2011–12 Egyptian Premier League season he returned to Sudan again.

 After his contract with Al-Merreikh expired, he returned to Egypt, joining Wadi Degla in 2013, moving back to Ismaily in 2014, and returning again to Wadi Degla in 2015.
 Throughout this period, he continued to be acclaimed one of the best footballers ever to play for Egypt or anywhere in Africa; in 2013 he was included in Bleacher Report's "50 Greatest African Players of All Time" list, ranked number 6.

 In 2017, an argument with a teammate led to El Hadary being thrown off the Wadi Degla team briefly.
 In June of that year, he signed for Al-Taawoun to become the first foreign goalkeeper to play in Saudi Arabia.

 On 2 July 2018, it was confirmed that El Hadary had joined Ismaily for the third time in his career.

 On 28 January 2019, El Hadary signed with Nogoom.
 However, he left the club following their relegation at the end of the season.

 On 18 November 2020, El Hadary announced his official retirement in order to start his coaching career.